ksphere0013/Corpus-Linguistics-Toolkit-for-Chinese/README.md

 Each article is stored as a separate UTF-8 JSON file with metadata in data/raw/.

-The toolkit includes `crawler.py` as a reference implementation.
-It is intended for reference rather than direct reuse, as web scraping code generally needs to be adapted to the structure and layout of the target website.
-> **Note:** The `crawler.py` is provided for reference only and may require adaptation to different website layouts.
+> *The `crawler.py` is provided in the toolkit for reference only and may require adaptation to different website layouts.*

 ## 3. Corpus Description
 The sample corpus consists of 159 online news articles written in Mandarin Chinese, with 340,277 tokens before stopword removal and 248,311 tokens after stopword removal.